SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

         1s3712  service  elvis-webapp/web  httpd  healthy  1/1    false
         1s3713  service  elvis-webapp/db   mysql  healthy  1/1    false
         nersc$

+## Part 4: Start the stack

+Now that your Docker compose files are available, and all required files are available on the NERSC Global Filesystem, it's time to start your stack with the command below.
+By default, Rancher will create a stack named after your current working directory, which should be named like **USERNAME-first-stack**.
+If you want to name the stack something different, use the `--stack` flag to specify the name.

 ### Start the stack with `rancher up`